 NASW can only review the ethical conduct of its members.
 If you believe a social work member of NASW is in violation of the Code of Ethics, one of your options is to file a complaint with NASW.
-For Instructions on how to file a complaint, please see:
+Please see

 If the social worker is not a member of NASW, you may wish to pursue other avenues of redress, since the NASW is unable to assist you.
 Many states have licensure laws that provide a channel for filing a complaint of unethical conduct.
 You may want to consider filing a complaint with the appropriate state regulatory board.

-For information on state licensing boards contact the Association of Social Work Board at: http://www.aswb.org
+For information on state licensing boards, contact the Association of Social Work Boards.